 Even though the southern end of Vancouver Island protrudes beyond the mainland international boundary between the USA and Canada, you still need a valid government ID to cross the border.

 A Passport, Passport Card, Enhanced Driver License, Enhanced ID Card (EDL/ID) or NEXUS Card is REQUIRED to cross the U.S./Canadian border by land and sea.
+This applies to all travelers, including children riding the Victoria Clipper.

 If you’ve lived in Washington or Oregon most of your life but haven’t visited Canada recently, you may think that things are like they were when we were kids: show up, state your business and cross the border.
 No, now it’s fully treated as any other international border and you do need a Federal ID to cross over.